wizard112/2025-DEV2-008-MyTicTacToe/README.md

 ## GIT

-I use Github because I know it and it seems correct for this exercise I try to apply the Gitflow workflow :
+I use Github because I know it and use for my own projects, and it seems correct for this exercise

+### Gitflow workflow
+I try to apply the Gitflow workflow :
-- the main branch
+- the main branch : it will contain the final project
-- the develop branch
+- the develop branch : feature branch crates from this branch and PR into this branch
-- the feature branches
+- the feature branches : it will the feature which I developed during the implementation
-- the release branches
+- the release branches : it is my first release
-- tag for the version
+- tag for the version : it will contains my first version

+### Pull Request

+I think a good idea to create a pull request for each feature branch, this practice allows me to add comment and to try improve my code

 ## TDD

-I never use TDD in project, I read some articles before my exercice ans ask questions about TDD.
+I never use TDD in professional project, I read some articles before my exercise and I ask some questions about TDD.
 I tried to apply TDD on the project by respecting the principle : RED - GREEN - REFACTOR

 ## Architecture